 Galle was the second city we visited in Sri Lanka, after a few days in the capital Colombo.
 We didn`t particularly like Colombo, and were afraid that all cities of Sri Lanka would be as noisy and dirty, but luckily not!

-The small city Galle is really lovely and peaceful, full of colour and texture.
+The small city of Galle is really lovely and peaceful, full of color and texture.
 We totally fell in love with Galle!
 The city consists of a new part and an old part.
 We didn`t spend much time in the new part, so this blog post will be all about the old city.

 The old part of Galle, Galle Fort, is as its name implies surrounded by a big city wall.
 The city was built by the Dutch, beginning in 1663, and even today it is an amazing collection of structures dating back through the centuries.

 Even though Galle Fort is old and pretty on the facade, it is still a working community, with administrative offices, courts, cafes, companies, shops, restaurants, hotels and so on.
-The city houses artists, writers, photographers, designers and poets, and a third of the about 400 houses are owned by foreigners.
+The city houses artists, writers, photographers, designers, and poets, and a third of the about 400 houses are owned by foreigners.

 The city is like no other city in Sri Lanka, and wandering around through the narrow streets makes you even forget that you are in Sri Lanka.
 It actually feels like walking the streets of a medieval city in Europe!
 Really strange in a way.

-The Europeans have been here a long time, the first ones were the Portuguese as early as 1505 when one of their fleets bound for the Maldives was blown off course and ended up in the harbour of Galle.
-It was apparently they who gave the city its name, after hearing a cock (galo in Portuguese) crowing.
+The Europeans have been here a long time, the first ones were the Portuguese as early as 1505 when one of their fleets bound for the Maldives was blown off course and ended up in the harbor of Galle.
+It was apparent they who gave the city its name, after hearing a cock (galo in Portuguese) crowing.
 If that is true or not, no one knows.
 Another theory is that the name Gale derives from the Sinhala word gala (meaning rock), which is probably more likely thinking about it :).

 It was also the Portuguese who first built the Fort, in small scale, for protection against the kingdom of Sri Lanka.
 However, it was the Dutch that really made Galle into the size it is today and made it the main port for Sri Lanka for more than 200 years, welcoming a lot of ships traveling from between Europe and Asia.
 Today Colombo is the main port.

-Inside the Galle Fort there is also churches, mosques and temples – a picture on how many religions living peacefully side by side in Sri Lanka.
+Inside the Galle Fort, there is also churches, mosques, and temples – a picture on how many religions living peacefully side by side in Sri Lanka.